The legal profession appears to be on autopilot.

 Based on the above assumptions, the average outside counsel budget for the 98,000 medium-sized companies is a remarkable $863,000 per year.
 For the 1,500 companies with > $2.5B in revenue, the average budget is $38.9M per year.
 In contrast, the average annual legal budget for small businesses (<$25M in revenue) is a meager $13,300, which requires a law firm business model that is focused on volume rather than a steady book of corporate clients.
 Obviously, most of us would prefer the steady book.
 Remarkably, none of this math accounts for the enormous ongoing surge in the number of in-house lawyers, which is a segment of the bar entirely outside the NAICS 5411 Legal Services universe.
 See Post 262 (reporting more lawyers working in-house in the US than working in a domestic office of AmLaw 200 law firms).

-I don’t think the legal profession, including those of us working in the legal education industrial complex, have come to grips with the reality that we increasingly owe our livelihoods to the legal needs of very large businesses in which the vast majority of lawyers work as technicians rather than trusted advisors.
+I don’t think the legal profession, including those of us working in the legal education industrial complex, has come to grips with the reality that we increasingly owe our livelihoods to the legal needs of very large businesses in which the vast majority of lawyers work as technicians rather than trusted advisors.

 To illustrate my point, consider Figure 8, which is an update of a graphic originally presented in Post 067 (discussing “our journey to Big”).
 In effect, Figure 8 summarizes the composition of the entire US economy.